mchristello/mchristello/README.md

 # 💫 About Me:
 *   🌍  I'm based in Mendoza, Argentina
 *   ✉️  You can contact me at [m.christello@hotmail.com](mailto:m.christello@hotmail.com)
-*   🧠  I'm learning ReactJS
+*   🧠  I'm learning Backend!
 *   👯 I’m looking to collaborate on some web dev proyect involving HTML, CSS, and JS.
+Could be with ReactJS also.
 *   ⚡ Fun fact: Never thougth I'll be following this "coding" path